CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 ## Migrating Secondary Calendars
 [Back to Top](#top)

-In a Google to Google migration, where the primary source domain is being moved to a Google Workspace destination, calendars should be migrated before the source domain is deleted.
-Users' secondary calendars are deleted and cannot be recovered 'if the original primary domain (which becomes a secondary domain following the rename) is deleted'.
+In a Google to Google domain-switch migration, where the primary source domain is being moved to the Google Workspace destination, calendars should be migrated before the source domain is deleted.
+This is because when the domain is removed from the source secondary calendars are deleted and cannot be recovered.

 As migrated calendar events cannot be changed/updated, it is recommended to carry out a full calendar migration shortly before carrying out the domain switch to ensure you migrate the most recent version of users' primary and/or secondary calendars.